divineniiquaye/flight-routing/README.md

 The goal of this project is to create a router that is more or less 100% compatible with all php http routers, while remaining as simple as possible, and as easy to integrate and change without compromising either speed or complexity.
 Being lightweight is the #1 priority.

+Human-friendly URLs (also more cool & prettier) are easier to remember and do help SEO (search engine optimalization).
+Flight Routing allows you to use any current trends of *router* implementation and fully meets developers' desires.

+The desired URL format is set by a *router*.
+The plainest implementation of the router is [DefaultFlightRouter](https://github.com/divineniiquaye/flight-routing/blob/master/src/Services/DefaultFlightRouter.php).
+It can be used when there's no *router* for a specific URL format yet.

 First of all, you need to configure your web server to handle all the HTTP requests with a single PHP file like `index.php`.
 Here you can see required configurations for Apache HTTP Server and NGINX.

 **`Please note that this documentation is currently work-in-progress.
 Feel free to contribute.`**